 Some have referred to Utah as the “Silicon Valley of Network Marketing” as literally hundreds of direct selling companies either got their start in Utah or now call the Wasatch Front their home.
 And it’s true the state’s regulatory environment is perfect to support a nutritional supplement company.
 But there are also several tech companies that have been created solely to provide distinctive software services tailored to the specific needs of network marketing companies in tracking and connecting sales organizations, paying commissions, and handling customer issues.

-But, to really get to know a company, their mission and character, you need to look at the top leaders and see what’s important to them (and how this relates directly with their decision to support that culture by settling in Utah).
+To really get to know a company, their mission and character, you need to look at the top leaders and see what’s important to them (and how this relates directly with their decision to support that culture by settling in Utah).
 Here’s who is at the helm of Xyngular today:

 CEO Russ Fletcher – with a business degree from BYU, he received his master's at MIT and worked at Harvard.
 His leadership has guided Xyngular to be listed as the #33 business in Utah in 2015.
 With his 10 kids, he loves to read, tell stories and enjoys being a dad and mentor.